AlmostReliable/lazierae2-forge/README.md

 ## **💚 Credits**
 Credits for the original mod go to [phantamanta44][author].<br>
-Although this is a complete rewrite, credits for the idea should be given!
+Although this is a complete rewrite, credits for the idea is given!

-The mod is ported with permission.
+The mod idea was taken with permission.

 ## **⏰ Changelog**